AE100R Paul Allen Center

 The MSEE degree may be earned in three ways, each requiring 45 credits.
 (1) perform research and write a thesis; (2) pursue a one-quarter project as part of the program; (3) accumulate a suitable distribution of 45 credits of coursework.

-For the PhD degree, students must pass the departmental qualifying examination, pass an advanced general examination, pursue an original research problem, and report the results of that research in a dissertation that must be a contribution to knowledge.
+For the PhD degree, students pass the departmental qualifying examination, pass an advanced general examination, pursue an original research problem, and report the results of that research in a dissertation that must be a contribution to knowledge.
 At least one year of coursework beyond the MSEE degree is usually desirable.

 Master of Science in Electrical Engineering

 Although most applicants have baccalaureate degrees in electrical engineering, applicants with degrees in other branches of engineering, the physical sciences, computer science, or mathematics often pursue graduate study in electrical engineering following some additional preparation.
-Contact the department for further information.

 Requirements for both options